02-028 Student Academic Integrity Policy

 Student responsibilities relative to the educational experience include:

-- Demonstrate academic honesty: Students must avoid dishonest practice, including plagiarism and cheating, and other forms of academic misconduct.
-Examples of academic dishonesty might include misuse of software, data, equipment, or networks, or any act that compromises academic integrity.
+• Demonstrating academic honesty: Students must avoid dishonest practice, including plagiarism, cheating, and other forms of academic misconduct.
+Examples of academic dishonesty also include misuse of software, data, equipment, or networks or any act that compromises academic integrity.

-- Report academic integrity violations: Dishonest actions, by even one individual, erode the very foundation of SUNY Canton’s integrity as an institution.
-All members of the SUNY Canton community must take action when the College’s collective honor is threatened or compromised.
-Violations of academic integrity can be reported directly to instructors, department chairs, the academic dean, or the Office of the Dean of Students, who will then determine the validity of the claim and report to the Provost.
+• Reporting academic integrity violations: Violations of academic integrity should be reported directly to instructors, department chairs, or the academic dean responsible for the course where the infraction happened, who will then determine the validity of the claim and report to the Provost.

 Faculty responsibilities relative to the educational experience include:

-- Affirm the importance of academic integrity: Faculty must demonstrate academic integrity and avoid dishonest practice, including plagiarism, cheating, and other forms of academic conduct.
-Also, faculty have the responsibility to make clear, in words and actions, that as an institution of higher learning, SUNY Canton is committed to the pursuit of truth.
-This pursuit is grounded in core values of integrity and honesty which faculty members must address and model with students.
+• Affirming the importance of academic integrity: Faculty have the responsibility to make clear, in words and actions, that as an institution of higher learning, SUNY Canton is committed to academic integrity.

-- Clarify expectations of students: The primary responsibility of designing and delivering the SUNY Canton educational experience rests with the faculty.
-Expectations about honesty in academic work must be communicated clearly and early.
-Faculty are expected to include a statement about academic integrity in syllabi and review in class.
+• Clarifying expectations of students: Faculty are expected to include a statement about student academic integrity in syllabi and review in class.

 IV.
 DEFINITIONS